A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: equations summary

 \subsection{Sarcomere mechanics}

-In the following a sarcomere contraction model is described that is based on a modified Hill model, see~\cite{lumens2009triseg,walmsley2015fast}, for all tissue patches in the wall of the cavity $c\in\{\mathrm{\LV,\RV,\SV,\LA,\RA}\}$.
+In the following a sarcomere contraction model is described that is based on a modified Hill model, see~\cite{lumens2009triseg,walmsley2015fast}, for all tissue patches in the wall of the cavity: $c\in\{\mathrm{\LV,\RV,\SV,\LA,\RA}\}$, with the left (\LV) and right (\RV) ventricle, the septum (\SV), and the left (\LA) and right (\RA) atrium.
 Natural strain $E_c^\mathrm{fib}$ of the myofiber is estimated as

 and from this the total sarcomere length $L_c^\mathrm{s}$ can be computed as

 with $L_c^\mathrm{s,ref}$ a constant describing the reference sarcomere length.
 The sarcomere is supposed to be made up of a contractile element of length $L_c^\mathrm{cont}$ in series with an elastic element of length $L_c^\mathrm{elast}=L_c^\mathrm{s} - L_c^\mathrm{cont}$.